Property encumbrance

 Must a Seller Disclose Encumbrances?

-As the seller, it is imperative to ensure that the property title you deliver to the buyer at the time of settlement is free from any concealed encumbrances.
-This requirement is specified in REIQ dictates that ‘The Property is to be transferred without any undisclosed Encumbrances, except for the Title Encumbrances and Tenancies.’
+Yes, as the seller, it is imperative to ensure that the property title you deliver to the buyer at the time of settlement is free from any concealed encumbrances.
+This requirement is specified in REIQ dictates that ‘The Property is to be transferred without any undisclosed Encumbrances, except for the Title Encumbrances and Tenancies.

 Therefore, a seller’s responsibility is to meticulously enumerate all encumbrances that will endure post-settlement in the reference schedule of the contract, under the section titled ‘Matters Affecting Property.’
 This includes any encumbrances that may not currently be recorded on the property’s title.